tomwu3/kemono-dl/README.md

     - If the command doesn't run try adding `python -m`, `python3 -m`, or `py -m` to the front
 4. Get a cookie.txt file from kemono.party/coomer.party
     - You can get a cookie text file on [Chrome](https://chrome.google.com/webstore/detail/get-cookiestxt/bgaddhkoddajcdgocldbbfleckgcbcid?hl=en) with this extension.
-    - A cookie.txt file is required to use downloader!
+    - A cookie.txt file is required to use favorites.
 5. Run `python kemono-dl.py --cookies "cookie.txt" --links https://kemono.party/SERVICE/user/USERID`
     - If the script doesn't run try replacing `python` with `python3` or `py`

 # Command Line Options

-## Required!
+## To use login required features

 `--cookies FILE`
 Takes in a cookie file or a list of cookie files separated by a comma.
-Used to get around the DDOS protection.
+Used to get around the DDOS protection(?).
 Your cookie file must have been gotten while logged in to use the favorite options.

 ## What posts to download